scRNA-tools/scRNA-tools/README.md

 * **QualityControl** - Does it perform some type of quality control of cells?
 * **Normalisation** - Does it perform some type of normalisation?
 * **Imputation** - Can it impute missing dropout values?
+* **Integration** - Does it combine scRNA-seq datasets or other single-cell data types?
 * **GeneFiltering** - Does it perform some filtering of genes?
 * **Clustering** - Does it perform clustering of cells?
 * **Classification** - Does it classify cells based on a reference dataset?